Jencreate/DATA201SJM/Team_Diary.md

 - Decided to use 2020 data for each of the above datasets as it was available for each subject.

   #### Jensen's Entry (01/10/21)
+  Some of the data sets are in .xlsx/.xls format.
+It would be easier to wrangle if they were in csv format.
+In order to do that, I will create a python script using   the openpyxl module.